 Ex.
 14.14.
 Francesco Rasi, “Hor ch’a noi rimena” (1608, after Stembridge 2015)

-14.39 Frescobaldi maintains this structure but blurs it by casting the first statement of A in a Neapolitan chordal triple meter 3 and B in duple C, which is maintained throughout the second parte.
-The ternary (3)—binary (C) division is maintained in the third and fourth parti.
-The concluding parte is in C rounded off by a ripresa in 6/4.
+14.39 Frescobaldi maintains this structure but blurs it by casting the first statement of A in a Neapolitan chordal triple meter 3 and B in duple C, which is continued throughout the second parte.
+The ternary (3)—binary (C) division returns in the third and fourth parti.
+The concluding parte is in C rounded off by a ripresa in 6/4:

 Ex.
 14.15.
 “Hor ch’a noi rimena, “Quinta Parte”